 What’s spectacular about Yannick’s tirade is that it neatly encapsulates the sensations that all of us have experienced when we sacrificed time and money in order to watch a play or a film that turned out to be painful.
 Our protagonist then resorts to some extreme measures, making us all regret we did not take matters into our own hands with a similar approach.
 Bad spectacles should never be tolerated.
 Overt criticism and sheer violence are the most appropriate response, we soon find out.
 Why should anyone be held hostage and under torture, without even being allowed to pee, for nearly two hours inside a (movie) theatre?
 Yannick liberates us from the shackles of etiquette and civility that inconveniently bind us to our theatre seats.

 Gradually, the conflict escalates.
 The audiences become thoroughly entertained by the impromptu, real-life intermezzo.
 Allegiances suddenly change.
 Yannick is hellbent on proving that he is not as dislikable as he may seem.
 He eventually lets how guard down, giving the “hostages” the opportunity to react.
 Could Paul, Sophie and William turn the table, or has Yannick unearthed some inopportune truths, and taken the actors our of their comfort zone to very revealing results?
 The meta-stage becomes a place for confession and redemption.

-Yannick just premiered in the Official Competition of the 76th Locarno Film Festival, when this piece was originally written.
+Yannick premiered in the Official Competition of the 76th Locarno Film Festival, when this piece was originally written.
 Also showing at the Turin Film Festival.